rizwan777/Django-Admin-bootstrap-4/README.md

  9. Anonymous user Handle and Acceses of Restriction
  10. All the web pages work with Bootrap4 and also support templating with css and jquery.

-# main goal is just manage easy and best way to handle and type of user with security and database functionality.
+# main goal is just manage easy and best way to handle any type of user with security and database functionality.